In This Story:

-If you aren’t familiar with blackheads, consider yourself lucky.
-But for us mere mortals out there, the war against blackheads is a constant—albeit, without any permanent solution in sight.
-Well, lucky for you, that’s going to change really soon; but first, let’s talk about what causes these pesky dots to appear on your face.
 Simply put, think of blackheads as a form of acne.
-We all have pores that get clogged owing to a combination of dead skin cells, excess oil and bacteria.
-The real (black) magic happens when these debris get pushed onto the surface of the skin, get oxidised when they come in contact with air and rapidly turn black.
-That’s also the reason why our nose, being the oiliest part of our body observes the maximum presence of blackheads.
-Therefore, it goes without saying that, if you have oily or combination skin, you are more prone to blackheads than the rest of the other skin types.
+We all experience clogged pores owing to a combination of dead skin cells, excess oil and bacteria.
+The real (black) magic happens when this debris gets pushed onto the skin’s surface, gets oxidised when it comes in contact with air and rapidly turns black.
+That’s also why our nose, the oiliest part of our body, observes the maximum presence of blackheads.
+So if you have oily or combination skin, you are more prone to blackheads than the rest of the skin types.

 1. Baking Soda